 Academic Warning, Academic Probation, and Continued Academic Probation are levels of academic probation.
 If you have been placed on probation you will have a notation placed on your permanent record and you may not register in more than 10 credits in your next semester.

 After two semesters you may reapply to any program at the University of the Fraser Valley.
-If you are readmitted you must keep a minimum 2.00 semester GPA in every semester until your CGPA returns to 2.00 or above or be Required to Withdraw a second time.
+If you are readmitted you must keep a minimum 2.00 semester GPA in every semester until your CGPA returns to 2.00 or you will be Required to Withdraw a second time.

 How long can I stay on probation?

 If both your CGPA and Semester GPA continue to be below 2.00 you will move to the next level of probation and will eventually be Required to Withdraw.
 You may remain on probation for as long as you need to bring your CGPA up to 2.00 as long as your Semester GPA is 2.00 or above.
 Please note: students admitted to programs as of 201709 cannot graduate with a CGPA below 2.00.

 What can I do if I don't agree with the Academic Standing I've received?